 These famous death penalty cases are part of a broader issue that has been debated for centuries, and there are many famous cases where the state executed people, some with more or less controversy.
 This article reviews some of these cases to give you a sense of what each side might be thinking when deciding whether they believe in capital punishment or not.

 Death penalty famous cases:

 The three most recent notable executions include Dzhokhar Tsarnaev, James Holmes, and Timothy McVeigh.
 Dzhokhar was convicted for his involvement in the Boston Marathon bombing on April 15th, 2013, where he killed 3 people (including an 8-year old boy) and injured 264 others; James was convicted for killing 12 moviegoers at a screening of “The Dark Knight Rises” in Aurora Colorado on July 20th, 2012; Timothy was found guilty for detonating a truck bomb outside Oklahoma City federal building on April April 19, 1995.

 The death penalty is contentious.
-It has been used to argue for both the rights of victims and an individual’s right to life.
+It has been used to argue for victims’ rights and an individual’s right to life.
 There are many famous cases in history where the death penalty was controversial, including:

 • The trial of George Zimmerman for shooting Trayvon Martin in self-defense;